Greater rhea: Predators

 The natural predators of adult greater rheas are limited to the cougar (Puma concolor), which are found in most areas inhabited by greater rheas and are certain to be their leading predator, and the jaguar (Panthera onca), which are found with greater rheas and opportunistically hunt them in the Paraguayan chaco, central Bolivia and the Brazilian cerrado.
 Feral dogs are known to kill younger birds, and the crested caracara (Caracara plancus) is suspected to prey on hatchlings.
 Armadillos sometimes feed on greater rhea eggs; nests have been found which had been undermined by a six-banded armadillo (Euphractus sexcinctus) or a big hairy armadillo (Chaetophractus villosus) and the rhea eggs were broken apart.
 Predation on young rheas has also been reportedly committed by greater grisons (Galictis vittata).

-Captive-bred greater rheas exhibit significant ecological naïvete.
+Captive-bred greater rheas exhibit significant ecological naïveté.
 This fearlessness renders them highly vulnerable to predators if the birds are released into the wild in reintroduction projects.
 Classical conditioning of greater rhea juveniles against predator models can prevent this to some degree, but the personality type of the birds – whether they are bold or shy – influences the success of such training.
 In 2006, a protocol was established for training greater rheas to avoid would-be predators, and for identifying the most cautious animals for release.